Notice of EMSOF Funding Priorities

 2 Amount includes $1,000 for communications package.
 Receiving facility must have appropriate communications capabilities.

-3 Must be an approved AED service or part of regional planning and medical director required.
+3 Must be an approved AED service or part of regional planning and AED medical director required.

-5 Completion of approved training program required; BLS service medical director approval required.
+6 Completion of approved training program required and BLS service medical director approval required.
+7 For existing ambulances.

-9 Must be compatible with approved communications network.
+10 Must be compatible with regional and State EMS communications plan.

 No part of the information on this site may be reproduced for profit or sold for profit.